 See the recipe card below for the remaining ingredients and quantities.

-- How to make spicy butter sauce: If you're looking for a seafood boil sauce that's got a bit of a kick to it, increase the cayenne pepper to taste.
+- How to make spicy butter sauce: If you're looking for a seafood sauce recipe that's got a bit of a kick to it, increase the cayenne pepper.

 - For a smokier butter sauce: Substitute the paprika for smoked paprika.